ThatCraws/GGScore/README.md

 ## About the implementation

- This application consists of two modules: The Glicko-2 API, which supplies a (slightly) modified(/unfinished?) version of the Glicko-2 algorithm and the GUI supplying the user with means to use the API and visualize the results of the calculations.
+ This application consists of two modules: The Glicko-2 API, which supplies the Glicko-2 algorithm and the GUI supplying the user with means to use the API and visualize the results of the calculations.
 It also associates the IDs of the Glicko-Players with their aliases.

  ### Glicko-2 API